Capture Timing-Attention of Events in Clinical Time Series: Appendix A: Why LSTM Enables Timing Computation While GRU Cannot

-GRUs maintain a single hidden state, updated as a convex combination of the previous hidden state and a candidate activation, which leads to multiplicative forgetting as the blend approaches the candidate.
+GRUs maintain a single hidden state only, updated as a convex combination of the previous hidden state and a candidate activation, which leads to multiplicative forgetting as the blend approaches the candidate.

 In contrast, LSTM's separate cell state uses additive updates, with the forget gate $f_i\in[0,1]$ controlling retention, ensuring stable gradients over long sequences.
 Analysis of their state-update Jacobians reveals that, in both architectures, the hidden state is susceptible to exponential decay due to scaling terms like \( 1 - \tilde{h}_i^2 \in (0, 1] \), whereas the LSTM cell state $c_t$ supports additive accumulation without this limitation.

 LSTM's additive cell-state updates allow all historical states to contribute equally when assessing mutual dependencies, enabling the alignment of identical events across varying timings.
 While LSTMs excel at capturing knowledge, GRUs prioritize simulating empirical patterns that mimic human memory forgetting.